 **USMLE examinations are scheduled by, and are entirely the responsibility of, the individual student.

 USMLE Step 1

 Students in New Pathway entering the PCE in 2016 will take USMLE Step 1 following completion of the PCE, and students in HST are required to take USMLE Step 1 prior to entering the PCE.
-Students who are unable to complete this requirement must obtain prior approval from their Society Master or Associate Master and the Office of Advising Resources.
+Students who are unable to complete this requirement must obtain prior approval from their Society Advisory Dean/Director or Associate Director and the Office of Advising Resources.
 Students entering a PhD program after Year II are required to take Step 1 prior to beginning the PhD.

 USMLE Step 2 – Clinical Knowledge and Clinical Skills